 Natural Remedies & Products

-Don’t always turn to the medicine cabinet or rush off to the doctors office at the slightest tickle in your throat or a runny nose.
+Don’t always turn to the medicine cabinet or rush off to the doctor’s office at the slightest tickle in your throat or a runny nose.
 Illnesses come and go, and sometimes it is best to let them have their moment and pass, instead of putting unnatural drugs into your system.
 Herbal teas and even certain foods can help combat common illnesses.

 As soon as I feel a cold coming on, I bundle up and get comfortable on the couch.
-I drink lots of lemon tea, with honey and ginger.
+I drink lots of lemon tea with honey and ginger.
 Foods with garlic and onion, and warm vegetable or chicken soup are great in helping fight off whatever is festering in your system.

 Essential oils and herbs in either its natural state or in a cosmetic form are items you can acquire over time, creating your own little apothecary.
 Sometimes using natural products is best, so do some research and learn how to make your own cosmetics, lotions, or herbal tea blends that will benefit you and your family.

 What a great skill to have!
-When you have children, what is one of the main jobs you do other then keep them alive?
+When you have children, what is one of the main jobs you do other than keep them alive?
 Teach them!
 You teach them life skills, hygiene, how to clean up, manners, self-love, and even some mom’s go as far as homeschooling!

-A majority of what I learned about homemaking was from mother, by observing and her telling me what do to.
+A majority of what I learned about homemaking was from mother, by observing and her telling me what to do.
 She always told me, “You’ll have to do this when you get married!”
 And she was so right!
 As soon as I moved out and began running my own household, all these skills that I learned kicked into full swing!
 I’m not perfect, there is lots of trial and error, and I’m learning new things every day.
 But when the time comes to teach my own children, passing along my homemaking tips and tricks, I will be able to do so to the best of my ability.